Spokenvote/spokenvote/README.md

 ## Environment

-1. Postgres is being used both in development and production (edit the database.example.yml and save as yours as database.yml)
+1. Postgres is being used both in development and production (edit the database.example.yml and save yours as database.yml)
 2. ** should we give them any guidance here on how to determine Gem Dependencies?

 ## License